djurnamn/weather-app/README.md

 docker run --name my-redis -p 6379:6379 -d redis
 ```

-Serve the Weather API (on port 3000)
+Serve the local API (by default on port 3587)
 ```
 npm run api-serve
 // or